Active particle dynamics beyond the jamming density: Introduction

 \section{Introduction}

 Many biological systems consist of collections of individuals.
 Examples include herds of mammals, flocks of birds, bacterial colonies, and tissues.
 Such systems are intrinsically nonequilibrium, as each microscopic unit composing the system consumes energy to propel itself.
-One of the earliest self-propelled particle models was proposed by Vicsek \textit{et al.} and describes the flocking behavior of birds \cite{Vicsek1995}.
-Since then, many more variants of self-propelled particle models have emerged~\cite{Vicsek2012}.
-In some cases, like flocks of birds, the agents can be modeled as point particles with no excluded volume.
+One of the earliest self-propelled particle models was proposed by Vicsek \textit{et al.} and describes the flocking behavior of birds. {The original Vicsek system featured point-like self-propelled particles and displayed a second-order phase transition with spontaneous ordering below a critical point \cite{Vicsek1995}.
+The existence of the ordered phase was apparently in violation of the Mermin-Wagner theorem, which excludes ordered phases for a continuous $O_2$ symmetry in $d=2$.
+Toner and Tu explained the existence of the ordered phase, attributing it to enhanced density fluctuations as a means of long-range information transfer.
+Unlike the 2D XY model, which undergoes a Kosterlitz-Thouless transition with only quasi-long ranged order below the critical point, the 2D Vicsek model displays true long-range order \cite{Kosterlitz1973, Toner1995, Toner1998}.
+A later finite-size scaling analysis showed the actual Vicsek transition to be a nonequilibrium first-order transition, and much work has been done since the original Vicsek model to understand the role of enhanced density fluctuations in nonequilibrium systems \cite{Chate2006, Chate2008, Narayan2007}.
+Moreover,} variants of self-propelled particle models have emerged {since the Vicsek model in order to capture phenomena like adhesion forces and nematic ordering} ~\cite{Vicsek2012}.
+In some cases, like flocks of birds, the agents can be adequately modeled as point particles with no excluded volume.
 For bacterial colonies and tissues, however, the density is so high that the cells are in physical contact with each other.
 At such a high density, these systems risk becoming jammed.
 Nonetheless, the constituents rely heavily on rearrangements for their survival, leading us to ask how such colonies prevent jamming.

 The phenomenon of jamming has been studied as a feature of granular systems, which are composed of finite-sized particles with purely repulsive potentials.
 Such systems undergo a phase transition from a "liquidlike" phase to a "solidlike" phase with increasing density, characterized by a sudden arrest of the motion of the constituent particles, which are then locked into a small subset of their phase space.
 This transition has a nonequilibrium character due to the dissipative forces of particle interactions, yet much work has been done to extend the methods of equilibrium statistical physics to such systems \cite{Behringer2008,Bi2014}.
 The jamming transition is qualitatively sketched in jamming phase diagrams, which indicate the locations of the jammed and unjammed (solid and liquid) states in temperature-density-stress space; a system becomes jammed at a "high enough" density, with "low enough" stress and temperature \cite{Liu1998, Trappe2001}.
 For athermal particles in two dimensions with no applied stress, this transition occurs at a critical packing fraction $\rho_c = 0.842$ \cite{OHern2003}.